IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ODBCApplication/README.md

 # Instructions on How to Run ODBC Applications And DB2CLI For IBM Db2 Event Store

-## Python Remote Application Execution Steps:
+## ODBC Remote Application / DB2CLI Execution Steps:

 This assumes that you have set up the environment to run a ODBC/DB2CLI application.
 If you haven't yet done this step, [please follow the instructions here](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/tree/master/AdvancedApplications#odbcdb2cli-setup) to set up your environment.